neos/doctools/TheDefinitiveGuide/PartIII/Configuration.rst

 important to know that changes to any configuration file won't have any effect until you manually flush the respective caches.

-This feature can be configure through a switch in the *Settings.yaml* file:
+This feature can be configured through a switch in the *Settings.yaml* file:

 .. code-block:: yaml